ashish-um/pocketLIFE/CONTRIBUTE.md

 ```
 🚫 Do not commit your .env file or share sensitive values publicly.

-💬 If you're unsure about what to fill, feel free to ask a maintainer or check the project documentation. give this in code format
+💬 If you're unsure about what to fill, feel free to ask a maintainer or check the project documentation.

 ---